HilmaSabela/Bike_Store_Analysis/README.md

 	CONCAT(sta.first_name, ' ' , sta.last_name)
 ```

-- EDA (Exploratory Data Analysis)
+2. Analyzing Data
-Using a pivot table to analyze and summarize the cleaned data, then using a pivot chart to analyze data using various types of graphs to answer key questions:
+- Using a pivot table to analyze and summarize the cleaned data, then using a pivot chart to analyze data using various types of graphs to answer key questions:

 1. When was the highest income from 2016-2018?
 2. Which countries and stores had the highest revenue during 2016-2018?